ritz-ras1245/headunit-revived/README.md

 ## Changelog
 ### v.1.2.0 - Bugfix Release
-- Fixed a bug where the app crashed on startup on some devices
-- Fixed Layout on wider screens
 - Added Exit button to app
 - Added resolution settings back for better compatibility with different screen sizes
+- Added Option for which texture to use.
+Some devices perform better on SurfaceView, some on TextureView
 - Fixed keymapping
 - Fixed a lot of color issues
+- Fixed a bug where the app crashed on startup on some devices
+- Fixed Layout on wider screens
+- Some rewrite, and small bugfixes

 ### v1.1.0 - New Design
 - Changed the basic design to a modern look and bigger buttons